-Lawn design and home ownership have changed over the last few decades, altering how we think about the classic front yard and fenced in back patios of previous days.
-Not every home now needs a full yard of neatly cut grass, and environmental concerns have changed some consumers’ minds about how they should treat their yards.
+Lawn design and home ownership have changed over the last few decades, changing the perception of classic front yards and fenced in back patios.
+Not every home today needs a full yard of neatly cut grass, and environmental concerns have changed some consumers’ minds about how they should treat their yards.

 An alternative for lawns that is growing in popularity is the use of groundcover plants as opposed to grass.
 Groundcover plants can provide similar aesthetic charm to grass while providing benefits like needing less water and sun, while also requiring less upkeep.
 Here are a few tips to offer consumers looking into groundcover plants.

 The United States Department of Agriculture (USDA) offers a Plant Hardiness Zone Map that gives gardeners and growers a better idea of what plants are likely to thrive in a given area.
 This zone map is based on the average annual minimum winter temperature, divided into zones by 10-degree increments.